The Main Event (video game)

-The Main Event, known in Japan as Ringu no Ōja (リングの王者, "King of the Ring"), is a professional wrestling arcade game released by Konami in 1988.
+The Main Event, known in Japan as Ringu no Ōja (リングの王者, "Champion of the Ring"), is a professional wrestling arcade game released by Konami in 1988.

 A player selects two different wrestlers as their tag team, and they wrestle another tag team.
 If the player wins, his team moves on to another match.
 If he loses, he gets an immediate rematch, since the game isn't over until the player's energy falls to zero.
 Some of the game's most distinguishable features were an oversized "Action" button which would flash whenever an attack, grapple, submission or pin could be performed; and an enthusiastic announcer who introduced the wrestlers and called the action during matches.